Skip to main content

 Biography:

-Liam Campling is a political economist researching the theory, politics and industrial organisation of the business enterprise and global value chains; international trade policy, its negotiation and relationship to global production; and the political economy of development and environment change.
-He regards political economy as an interdisciplinary approach that allows me to contribute to debates in a range of fields, including Development Studies, Economic Geography, International Business, and International Political Economy.
+I am a political economist researching the theory, politics and industrial organisation of the business enterprise and global value chains; international trade policy, its negotiation and relationship to global production; and the political economy of development and environment change.
+I regard political economy as an interdisciplinary approach that allows me to contribute to debates in a range of fields.

-In addition to academic research he has undertaken commissioned research on a range of themes including trade policy, social policy and industry analysis for a variety of organisations, such as the Commonwealth Secretariat; Directorate General for Trade of the European Commission; International Centre for Trade and Sustainable Development; Food & Agricultural Organisation of the United Nations; International Transport Workers Federation; United Nations Conference on Trade and Development; and United Nations Research Institute for Social Development.
-He has also worked part-time for the Pacific Islands Forum Fisheries Agency (FFA) since 2007 as an advisor on the global tuna industry and international trade policy; and for Pacific Islands Forum at its Permanent Delehaton in Geneva, with a focus on the World Trade Organisation, and for the Secretariat in Suva, Fiji.
+I have done commissioned research on a range of themes including trade policy and industry analysis for a variety of organisations, such as the Commonwealth Secretariat; European Commission; European Parliament; Food & Agricultural Organisation of the United Nations; International Transport Workers Federation; United Nations Conference on Trade and Development; and United Nations Research Institute for Social Development.
+I have also worked part-time for the Pacific Islands Forum Fisheries Agency (FFA) since 2007 as an advisor on the global tuna industry and international trade policy; and for Pacific Islands Forum at its Permanent Delegation in Geneva, with a focus on the World Trade Organisation.

-He joined Queen Mary University of London in 2009.
-He holds a PhD in Development Studies from SOAS, University of London, a MA(Econ) in Political Development (Distinction) and a BA(Hons) in Politics and Modern History (First), both from the University of Manchester.
+I joined Queen Mary University of London in 2009.
+I hold a PhD in Development Studies from SOAS, University of London, a MA(Econ) in Political Development (Distinction) and a BA(Hons) in Politics and Modern History (First), both from the University of Manchester.

 Teaching

-My teaching draws on the fields of economic geography, international political economy, development studies, and international business.
+My teaching draws on the fields of economic geography, international political economy and international business.
 I teach across all levels, from first year undergraduate to masters’ modules and PhD training.
-My teaching is particularly focused on linking (and finding tensions among) theory, policy and practice, including state regulation, the strategies of big business, and tracing processes of change in the world economy.
+My teaching is particularly focused on linking (and finding tensions among) theory, policy and practice, including state regulation, the strategies of big business, and tracing and explaining processes of change in the world economy.
 This is closely linked to my research and policy work on multinational enterprises, international trade, the political economy of industrial development, and environmental change.

 I have had a good track record of student and peer feedback on my teaching and learning practices.
-I carefully align content with modes of assessment, and unfold and interrogate theory and concepts through country and sectoral case studies.
-My non-academic work with governments, international organisations, NGOs and trade unions feeds directly into my teaching practice in the form of examples and anecdotes which, I hope, bring to life some of the more abstract or faceless issues, institutions and processes that I explore with students.
+I carefully align content with modes of assessment, and unfold and interrogate theory and concepts using ‘authentic problems’ from on country and industry case studies.
+Collaborating with colleagues, I try to experiment with pedagogy to engage our diverse student body.
+My non-academic work with governments, international organisations, NGOs and trade unions feeds directly into my teaching practice which, I hope, bring to life and ground in place some of the more abstract or faceless issues, institutions and processes that I explore with students.

 Liam is a Fellow of the Higher Education Academy.